Zach Nunn: Political positions

 Axios described Nunn as having "carved out a niche as a vocal moderate on key issues".

 Abortion

 Nunn opposes abortion with exceptions, including life of the mother, rape, and incest.
 Nunn opposes a federal ban on abortion and believes this policy should be left up to the states.
 He has said that anyone should have access to tools to start a family, including IVF, fertility treatments, and adoption.

+Foreign policy

+Nunn supports Trump in the 2026 Iran war, and has endorsed the nuclear rationale for the war.
+In April 2026, he stated that the war should not continue endlessly, and that it should be "resolved speedily".
+In June 2026, Nunn voted against a war powers resolution that would have limited President Trump's ability to wage war in Iran until congressional consent had been obtained.

 Infrastructure

 Nunn opposes the Bipartisan Infrastructure Act, and said there was far too much waste in the law.

 January 6

 In an April 2022 appearance as a congressional candidate, Nunn said of the January 6 United States Capitol attack, "If a bunch of middle Americans can overwhelm our Capitol, and the Capitol police, who are funded to the tune of billions of dollars, can't stop a bunch of middle-aged individuals from walking onto the floor, we have a serious problem with our nation's security."
 He expressed disapproval of the United States House Select Committee on the January 6 Attack, terming it a "Nancy Pelosi committee determined to find someone that they can hang a noose around."